Dragan Todorovic has published ten books of fiction, non-fiction and poetry.

 Dragan continued to write in English after moving to Canada in 1995.
 He wrote for Toronto Star, This, Saturday Night, NOW, Ottawa Citizen and other Canadian publications.
 In 1997 his article "Border Crossing" was nominated for the Canadian National Magazine Award.
 In 1998 he was part of the prestigious Creative Journalism programme at Banff Centre for the Arts.
 The essay written there was published in To Arrive Where You Are (Banff Press, 2000).
 That same year he worked with Ken Finkleman as the script consultant on his TV series Foreign objects (episode "Evil"), where he got one of the leading roles, in spite of refusing to change his haircut.

-Seeing Internet and multimedia as interesting new vehicles for creative expression, Todorovic enrolled into reputable multimedia academy Hoffmann + Associates, where he studied writing for electronic media, animation and design.
+Seeing Internet and multimedia as interesting new vehicles for creative expression, Todorovic enrolled into prestigious academy Hoffmann + Associates, where he studied writing for electronic media, animation and design.
 For his multimedia work, Dragan won awards at the New York Festivals and John Caples International Awards.
-His site of interactive poetry, titled Five Walks on Isabella Street—which he had written, coded and designed—was the winner of the Astound International Competition (1998).
+His site of interactive poetry, titled Five Walks on Isabella Street?which he had written, coded and designed?was the winner of the Astound International Competition (1998).

-Because of his never-ending love for radio (his first job upon arriving to Canada was as a program director of a radio station in North York), Dragan made two projects for CBC Radio One.
+Because of his never-ending love for radio (his first job upon arriving to Canada was as a program director at CHRY 105.5 FM in North York), Dragan made two projects for CBC Radio One.
 His aural essay, titled In My Language I am Smart, was commissioned for Deep Wireless Festival (experimental radio and sound), and was published on a CD by the Festival.

 Todorovic's first tome in English, The Book of Revenge, was nominated for British Columbia Award for Canadian Non-Fiction, and won The Nereus Writers' Trust Non-Fiction Prize in 2007.